maticnetwork/zkevm-docs/docs/guides/verify-smart-contract.md

   - zkEVM
 ---

-Once a smart contract is deployed to zkEVM, it can be verified in various ways depending on the framework of deployment as well the complexity of the contract.
-The aim here to use examples to illustrate how you can manually verify a deployed smart contract.
+Once a smart contract is deployed to zkEVM, it can be verified in various ways depending on the framework of deployment as well as the complexity of the contract.
+The aim here is to use examples to illustrate how you can manually verify a deployed smart contract.

 Ensure that your wallet is connected while following this guide.
 We will use Metamask wallet throughout this tutorial.